ncsa/Delta_doc/docs/source/user_guide/software.rst

       srun --x11 --time=00:15:00 --nodes=1 --ntasks-per-node=4 --account=account_name --partition=cpu-interactive --pty /bin/bash

-   See :ref:`Running Jobs - Interactive Jobs <interactive-jobs>` for information on using interactive jobs.
+   See :ref:`Running Jobs - Interactive Jobs <interactive-jobs>` for more information about interactive jobs on Delta.

 #.
 After your job starts, run ``matlab`` to launch the MATLAB GUI.